Thursday, October 24, 2024

 I’m a great navigator?? but we did get back on track

-We lost count of the Red Lion hotels we passed by
+We lost count of the Red Lion pubs we passed by

 We drove away from this seaside tourist ‘track’ - or is that trap?! into the moorlands and found the ruins of the Carn Galver tin mine.
 We had this little place to ourselves so inspected every angle.